moremeyou/Livebrush/README.md

 3. Install Livebrush

 ### Running
-Windows / Intal Mac: Launch the app like any other.
+Windows / Intel Mac: Launch the app like any other.
 M1 Macs: First, right-click the app.
 Then select "Get Info."
 Then CHECK "Open using Rosetta."
 Then run the app.

 For updates on the AIR runtime compatibility please visit [Harmon](https://airsdk.harman.com/runtime).